-In order to usefully discuss AIOps in any more detail, one must pick a vendor and explore that specific solution.
+In order to usefully discuss AIOps in more detail, one must pick a vendor and explore that specific solution.
 This being the AIMS blog, dissecting AIMS makes the most sense, so for the purposes of this blog, AIMS will serve as the standard candle against which other AIOps solutions are compared.

 As mentioned above, AIMS is an AIOps solution focusing on application administration and application insight.
-Although the AIMS platform is generic, AIMS started out focusing on Microsoft integration technologies, in large part because this where its founders had the most experience.
+Although the AIMS platform is generic, AIMS started out focusing on Microsoft integration technologies, in large part because this is where its founders had the most experience.

-AIMS uses OS agents to gather information.
+AIMS uses OS agents and APIs to gather information.
 Windows Server is the operating system supported.
 AIMS also supports BizTalk, SQL Server, all Microsoft Azure infrastructure and services, IIS, generic file monitoring, and HTTP/S endpoint monitoring.
-Next is extension beyond Microsoft to AWS and other non-Microsoft technologies commonly used by enterprises in their core application integration scenarios.
+Next is an extension beyond Microsoft to AWS and other non-Microsoft technologies commonly used by enterprises in their core application integration scenarios.

 Like other AIOps solutions, AIMS monitors the various technologies and products it supports.
-The AI builds and continuously updates baselines for the supported technologies and products, while continuously looking for anomalies based on correlation of metric deviations from the current baseline.
+The AI builds and continuously updates baselines for the supported technologies and products, while continuously looking for anomalies based on the event correlation of metric deviations from the current baseline.
 The current baseline of thousands of metrics is cyclical with the nature of the business supported and becomes a dynamic, self-enhancing digital fingerprint or DNA of the system.

-AIMS monitors as deep into the technologies and products it supports as possible, and looks for any irregularities.
+AIMS monitors as deep into the technologies and products it supports as possible and looks for any irregularities.

-A traditional, non-AI monitoring solution would be functionally useless at this task.
+A traditional, non-AI monitoring tool would be functionally useless at this task.
 Consider an application that relies on a database residing on shared storage.
 Anything else that uses that shared storage is going to cause deviations in performance.
 In order to prevent a flood of meaningless alerts, pre-AI monitoring software would have to use thresholding.